Home / Reviews / Steelcase Leap V2

 Adjustability Breakdown

-LiveBack Technology (Backrest)
+LiveBack Technology

 Lumbar Support (Height + Firmness)

-This is the Leap V2’s single biggest advantage over the Embody (which has no adjustable lumbar height) and the Aeron (whose PostureFit SL offers less positional flexibility).
-If targeted lower back support is a priority for you, no other chair in this class comes close.
+A sliding mechanism lets you move the lumbar pad up or down to target the exact point on your lower back that needs support.
+A separate firmness dial controls how much pressure the pad applies.
+This combination is the Leap V2’s single biggest advantage over the Embody (no adjustable lumbar height) and the Aeron (less positional flexibility).
+If targeted lower back support is a priority, no other chair in this class comes close.

-Natural Glide System (Tilt)
+Natural Glide System

-When you recline in most chairs, you move away from your desk and your eyes shift away from your screen.
-The Leap V2’s Natural Glide System slides the seat forward as you recline, keeping your body oriented toward your work surface.
-The effect is that you can recline comfortably without pulling away from your keyboard or losing your sight line to the monitor.
+When you recline in most chairs, you move away from your desk.
+The Natural Glide System slides the seat forward as you recline, keeping your body oriented toward your work surface.
+You can lean back comfortably without pulling away from your keyboard or losing your sight line to the monitor.
+The tilt limiter offers five stop positions, compared to three on the Aeron and Embody, giving finer control over recline range.

 Steelcase’s 4D arms are widely considered the best in the industry.
-They adjust in four directions: height, width (in/out), depth (forward/backward), and pivot (angled inward or outward).
-The adjustments are smooth, hold their position firmly, and offer enough range to accommodate nearly any typing or resting position.
-The arm pads are firm but comfortable, with a slight concave shape that cradles your forearm.
+They adjust in four directions: height, width, depth, and pivot.
+The adjustments are smooth, hold position firmly, and accommodate nearly any typing or resting configuration.
+They are an optional upgrade when ordering new but come standard on most remanufactured units.

 Seat Depth and Flexible Edge